Mkazo wa Ghafla wa Umio

 Utambuzi wa Mkazo wa Ghafla wa Umio

-• Tests to rule out angina
+• Tests to rule out heart disease

 • Barium swallow x-rays